Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Msg Type 0x8C: Protobuf data packet

 Available with add-on protocol version >= 1.2.
 Sent by the external device to subscribe to various topics/information.
 The GO device will respond with 0x26 ACK.
-The topics that the third party is interested in are requested in the form of a payload data encoded using protobuf format.

 |   | Bytes | Position |
 | --- | --- | --- |